 - 1.1.
 Raise awareness of the importance of space science and technology and their applications for the achievement of the Sustainable Development Goals. - 1.2.
 Facilitate and promote the integration of the space sector with other sectors, including energy, public health, the environment, climate change, the management of resources and information and communication technology, as well as the development of multi-stakeholder partnerships leading to innovative space-based solutions for social and economic development that can be integrated into mechanisms for implementing the Sustainable Development Goals. - 1.3.
 Address issues arising from commercial activities in outer space, including with a view to enabling space activities to better support the achievement of global development agendas and to ensuring the long-term sustainability of outer space activities. - 1.4.
-Promote space entrepreneurship and the development of the space industry, with a particular focus on small and medium-sized enterprises, [including] with a view to increasing investment in the space sector and creating high-quality jobs, and promote the spin-off benefits of space technologies to the non-space sector. - 1.5.
-Enable space activities for all, consistent with international law, [by promoting a governance framework that encourages safety and innovation]/[by promoting a flexible and forward-looking governance framework that encourages safety, innovation and communication]/[by strengthening the international legal regime governing outer space activities that encourages safety and innovation]. - 1.6.
-Promote the use of space-based solutions in global efforts to ensure sustainable forest and ocean economies, including fishing control. - 1.7.
-Promote exploration beyond low Earth orbit, as the scientific, technological, economic and inspirational impacts of those missions will benefit all of humanity. - 1.8.
-Strengthen the contribution of space technologies and their applications to sustainable agriculture, food safety and security, and nutrition. - 1.9.
-Promote and facilitate collaboration and partnership between the private and public sectors, academic institutions and research and development centres in the field of the utilization of space for achieving the Sustainable Development Goals, as well as in the area of the long-term sustainability of outer space activities.
+Promote the development of the space industry, with a particular focus on small and medium-sized enterprises, with a view to increasing investment in the space sector and creating high-quality jobs, and promote the spin-off benefits of space technologies to the non-space sector. - 1.5.
+Enable space activities for all, based on international law, by promoting an international framework that facilitates equal access to space for all, including non-spacefaring nations, and encourages safety and innovation. - 1.6.
+Promote the use of space-based solutions in global efforts to ensure sustainable forest and ocean economies. - 1.7.
+Strengthen the contribution of space technologies and their applications to sustainable fisheries management, agriculture, food safety and security, and nutrition.